 Mapping Racial Violence in America

-The archive utilizes web-based tools to gather, relay and engage historical racial violence, its legacy, and remedy.
-The map below displays incomplete counts of major events of race-related political violence in the United States from the 1870 to the late 1970s.
-Event data are shown in a heatmap of U.S. counties.
-Shading represents the intensity of historical racial violence in a specific county, as indicated by record counts in the current event database (data collection is ongoing).
-It is important to stress this map does not present actual total counts of relevant events in areas of the United States.
-A precise count is unattainable given limits of the historical record.
-Rather, the map charts event records contained in the growing event database.
-The collection has focused initially on attacks targeting black American in the Southeastern states of MS, NC, and LA.
+The Racial Violence Archive uses web-based tools to document records of racial violence in the U.S., study their legacy, and support redress.
+The national map displays incomplete counts of events of race-related political violence in the United States from the 1870 to the late 1970s, tracking the progress of project data collection to date.
+Event data (counts) are clustered in U.S. counties.
+Shading represents the intensity of historical racial violence, as indicated by record counts in the current event database.
+Our data collection has focused to this point on events targeting African Americans in the states of MS, NC, and LA.
+We are currently working to document similar events in MO, SC, and GA.